aimeos/aimeos-docs/src/infrastructure/schema-migrations.md

 ## Print messages

 msg( '<string>', <level> )
 : Prints the message indented by the given level.
 This method formats the messages so the output looks nice.
-Must be followed by a call to *$this->_status( '...' )*.
+Must be followed by a call to `$this->_status( '...' )`.

 status( '<string>' )
-: Outputs the status for the test that was printed by *$this->_msg( ... )* before.
-Usual status values are: "OK" (nothing to do], "Done" (task has been performed) or the number of records inserted ("<inserted>/<total>").
+: Outputs the status for the test that was printed by `$this->_msg( ... )` before.
+Usual status values are: "OK" (nothing to do], "done" (task has been performed) or the number of records inserted ("<inserted>/<total>").

 ## Get schema/connection

 getSchema( '<database domain>' )
 : Retrieves the schema object for one of the databases.
-The parameter is one of the [domains](database.md#multiple-databases) prefixed by "db-", e.g. "db-product".
+The parameter is one of the [domains](databases.md#multiple-databases) prefixed by "db-", e.g. "db-product".

 getConnection( '<database domain>' )
 : Returns the connection object for one of the databases.
 The parameter is the same as for *getSchema()*.